City of South Perth

 The major differences between the jobs held by the full-time equivalent local workers of the City of South Perth and Western Australia were:

-- A larger percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (14.1% compared to 7.5%)
+- A larger percentage of full-time equivalent local workers employed in Arts and Recreation Services (8.6% compared to 1.7%)

-- A larger percentage of full-time equivalent local workers employed in Arts and Recreation Services (7.0% compared to 1.6%)
+- A larger percentage of full-time equivalent local workers employed in Health Care and Social Assistance (16.6% compared to 10.5%)

-- Public Administration and Safety (-317 full-time equivalent local workers)
+- Professional, Scientific and Technical Services (-273 full-time equivalent local workers)